 1 cup Brussels sprouts, bottoms trimmed and sliced thin

 Heat half of the butter in a small skillet over medium-high heat.
 Add the garlic and shallot, and sauté for a minute.
 Next, add the mushrooms, sprouts, and a good sprinkle of sea salt and sauté, stirring a bit, for about 4 minutes.
 The mushrooms and sprouts should be soft and will have released a bit of their water.

 Place the remaining butter in a small 6 inch ramekin or baking dish, and set in the oven until the butter is melted and bubbly.
 Remove from the oven.

-Swirl the melted butter in the ramekin.
-Crack the eggs and add to the butter.
-Drizzle in the cream, and then scatter all of the sauteed vegetables.
+Swirl the melted butter in the ramekin, and then spoon in the sauteed vegetables.
+Drizzle in the cream and crack the eggs into the dish.
 Top off with a pinch of sea salt and a twist or two of pepper.